 The final thing to look out for when choosing between summer and witner wetsuits is the amount of coverage you require.
 It goes without saying that for winter you’ll be needing a full suit, so long arms and legs.
 For summer though, there’s a few options, and it’s largely down to preference.

-• Spring suit: These ones are generally for the ladies (sorry boys), with a shorter cut or bikini style bottom and the option of different sleeve lengths.
+Spring suits are generally for the ladies (sorry boys), with a shorter cut or bikini style bottom and the option of different sleeve lengths.
 This style of suit is great for providing extra insulation for your core and a bit of protection from any windchill, as well as doubling up as a rash guard.

 Don’t forget, “summer” and “winter” are generally used to differentiate between cold water and warm water wetsuits.
 If you’re surfing in Hawaii over the winter, you probably don’t need a 6mm winter wetsuit with a hood, likewise, summer in Scandinavia still won’t be warm enough for a spring suit!
 For more advice on this, have a read of our guide to wetsuits for global destinations.